Potzdam Musket: Design features

-Besides not having fore-sights, Brown Bess-muskets were virtually identical to Potzdam muskets up until 1809.

 Many were converted from flintlock to percussion cap in the mid-19th century.

 Variants

 Model 1723

 The Potzdam Infantry Musket Model 1723 was the first standard long-gun of the Prussian Army.
 It was the rival of the Charleville musket (1717) of France and the Brown Bess-musket (1722) of Great Britain.

 These were manufactured in .73 calibre—to enable the use of British military bullets.

 It had pins to hold the barrel in place and four pipes which held a steel scouring stick with a trumpet shaped end.
 As with the Royal Swedish Army, that also clung to pinned barrels (until pattern 1775), the Potzdam musket had fore-sights made of brass, making the bayonet lug's optimal location under the barrel where an 18.50 in triangular cross-section bayonet could be fitted—its inner diameter was approximately 0.8543307 in.
 Moreover, could the weapon's rounded fore-sights be used with a crude rear sight in form of an oblong rounded notch in the barrel peg.

 The Potzdam Infantry Model 1723 for the Guard (German: Infanteriegewehr Modell 1723 für die Garde) had a calibre of around 0.78 in.
 The barrel length was 45.82 in and an overall length of 61.61 in, and weighed 10.75 lb.